Nepiki/Guides/Final-Fantasy-VI-(SNES).md

 ⚠️ As soon as you can control Celes, head out to the world map and save your game.
 This next section is timed, so you want to be able to reload if you fail.
 Remember to keep a separate save from the Floating Continent for killing Shadow later.

+✅**Character 1 out of 14**
+The World of Ruin starts with Celes as your only character.
+Other characters will need to be found again.

 **![image](https://user-images.githubusercontent.com/120497130/223474516-39fad5dc-3145-4b33-a164-b143fabf2fcc.png) [The Cold Embrace of Death (5)](https://retroachievements.org/achievement/6279)**
 _A dramatic moment_